cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 title: "Introduction to TypeScript"
 date: "2021-03-26"
 tags: ["TypeScript", "React"]
-summary: "In this article, I briefly explain some diffences between JavaScript and TypeScript, and give small examples of how to use TypeScript with React."
+summary: "In this article, I briefly explain some diffences between JavaScript and TypeScript, and give small examples of how to use TypeScript."
 ---

 ### What is TypeScript?